 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 One of the most accessible paths to building credit is a student credit card.
 Cultivating consistent, positive credit-building habits with a card that fits your needs will set you on the right track.
 As with any credit card, student card or not, there are many factors to consider to help you choose the right one.
-Read on to learn more about how to choose the best student credit card for you.

 A student credit card works similarly to most standard credit cards.
 What sets student cards apart is their focus on student-related perks and benefits.
 For starters, this often means the credit requirements for approval are more relaxed to account for a student’s lack of credit history.